SpeechColab/GigaSpeech/README.md

 cd ..
 ```

+### Audio Processing
+* `Resampling`: Audio files in GigaSpeech are encoded in `OPUS`, with bandwith conforming to 16k sample rate.
+However some Python/C libraries may have bugs that they don't honor the sample rate encoded in OPUS, and directly extract 48kHz wavs.
+We recommend our users explicitly resample opus to 16k wav before training & testing (this could be done on-the-fly or offline).
+For opus-to-wav conversion, refer to our exampler tool [here](utils/opus_to_wav.py).

-### Notes on Text Processing
+### Text Pre-Processing
-1. By design we have `punctuations` in labels.
-This could enable E2E endpointer & punctuator research.
-To be specific, 4 punctuations may appear in utterance's `text_tn` section, they are:
+* `Punctuations`: By design we keep 4 punctuations in labels(utterance's `text_tn` section)
     ```
     <COMMA>
     <PERIOD>
     <QUESTIONMARK>
     <EXCLAMATIONPOINT>
     ```

-2. `Grabage utterance tags`:
+    This could enable E2E endpointer & punctuator research.
+If you don't want these, just remove these punctuations in your text preprocessing.

+* `Grabage Utterance Tags`:
    DEV/TEST sets are labeled by human annotators, they are instructed to label entire audio without "gap".
 So for segments that are not human speech, *garbage utterance tags* are used as labels.
 We recommend to discard these utterances in preprocessing.
 A *complete table* of these tags are:
     ```
     <SIL>